-- Live animals and their products such as meat, milk, hide, eggs and manure are sold to generate income. - Live animals are also kept for capital investments and savings as well as bartering mode. - Live animals, cattle in particular, are hired as draught power to cultivate field crops for generation of income. - Crafted feathers are used to make ornaments that are sold to generate income. - Embryos are flushed and sold locally and internationally to generate income.
+- Live animals are also kept for capital investments and savings as well as bartering mode. - Live animals, cattle in particular, are hired as draught power to cultivate field crops for generation of income. - Crafted feathers are used to make ornaments that are sold to generate income. - Embryos are flushed and sold locally and internationally to generate income.